dhwani123s/Gifs/README.md

 # gifs
-In this repository, we'll only be uploading essential GIF files that will be utilized in readme files for crafting blog posts later on.
+In this repository, I'll only be uploading essential img files that will be utilized in readme files for crafting blog posts later on.